wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce product comments and discussion Tab.
+WooCommerce comments and discussion Tab.
 Allows your customers to discuss about your products.
 Adds a new "Discussions" Tab next to "Reviews" tab.

 == Description ==

 WooCommerce product comments and discussion Tab.
 Allows your customers to discuss about your products and ask pre-sale questions.
 Adds a new "Discussions" Tab next to "Reviews" Tab.
 Your shop visitors will thank you for ability to discuss about your products directly on your website product page.
-WooDiscuz also allows voting for comments and share products.
+WooDiscuz also allows to vote for comments and share products.

-**WooDiscuz helps you to increase your sales!**
+**WooDiscuz helps you increase your sales!**
-* *It gives life to your online store ;)*
+- *It gives life to your online store ;)*
-* *Keeps your customers closer to you*
+- *Keeps your customers closer to you*
-* *Lets them discuss about your products*
+- *Lets them discuss about your products*
-* *Allows to ask pre-sale questions before buying the product*
+- *Allows to ask pre-sale questions before buying the product*
-* *Lets your shop visitors see all customers' activity*
+- *Lets your shop visitors see all customers' activity*
-* *Allows you to provide an excellent customer support on product page*
+- *Allows you to provide an excellent customer support on product page*
-* *As a result you have a ready and product specific FAQ under each Product separately*
+- *As a result you have a ready and product specific FAQ under each Product separately*

 **WooDiscuz Features:**